rebelsky/csc322-jekyll/_dev/_eboards/eboard08.md

 * Preliminaries
     * Notes and news
     * Upcoming work
-    * Good thigns to do
+    * Good things to do
     * Questions
 * Work time